Key information

 - Hone vital design techniques – including screen printing, letterpress, laser cutting and dye sublimation printing – using our specialist facilities

-- Get your talent recognised by entering international competitions by renowned organisations You Can Now (YCN), Design and Art Direction (D&AD), and the Royal Society for the encouragement of Arts, Manufacture and Commerce (RSA)
+- Get your talent recognised by entering international competitions by renowned organisation Design and Art Direction (D&AD), the Royal Society for the encouragement of Arts, Manufacture and Commerce (RSA), and the South West Digital Design Awards (SWDDA)

 - Elevate your professional profile by becoming a member of the esteemed International Society of Typographic Designers (iSTD)